Higher-order structure of Hamiltonian truncation effective theory: Introduction

 A standard non-perturbative route is the Euclidean lattice path-integral formulation, whose Monte Carlo evaluation has enabled first-principles results for a broad class of observables in strongly interacting theories~\cite{Creutz:1980zw}.
 Lattice Monte Carlo, however, is not universally applicable.
 In particular, finite-density systems and many real-time observables are affected by sign problems, which significantly restrict the practical use of importance-sampling techniques~\cite{deForcrand:2009zkb,Gattringer:2016kco}.
 These considerations have prompted the development of complementary approaches that are formulated directly in a Hamiltonian and/or real-time framework, including the Hamiltonian lattice formulation~\cite{Kogut:1974ag}, tensor-network methods~\cite{Banuls:2019rao,Silvi:2014pta}, and quantum-simulation inspired strategies~\cite{Kaplan:2018vnj,Brower:2020huh}.

 Within this context, Hamiltonian truncation (HT) methods have attracted renewed attention.
 In these approaches, the full QFT Hamiltonian is approximated by restricting it to a finite-dimensional subspace of the Hilbert space and subsequently diagonalizing the resulting matrix.
 This approach originates in the truncated conformal space approach, introduced by Yurov and Zamolodchikov~\cite{Yurov1990,Yurov1991}, and it has since been developed along several directions.
-These include applications to a broad class of two-dimensional quantum field theories, such as the Ising model, the sine-Gordon and massive Schwinger models, as well as gauge theories defined on an interval~\cite{Rakovszky:2016ugs,Schmoll:2023eez,Houtz:2025lbv}.
-Extensions to higher spacetime dimensions have also been explored, see for example Refs.~\cite{Hogervorst2015,Elias-Miro:2020qwz}, as well as formulations in boosted frames~\cite{Chen:2022zms}.
+These include applications to a broad class of two-dimensional quantum field theories, such as the Ising model, the sine-Gordon and massive Schwinger models, as well as gauge theories defined on an interval, see, for example,~\cite{Feverati:1998va,Rakovszky:2016ugs,Schmoll:2023eez,Houtz:2025lbv}.
+Extensions to higher spacetime dimensions have also been explored~\cite{Hogervorst2015,Elias-Miro:2020qwz}, as well as formulations in boosted frames~\cite{Chen:2022zms}.

 Hamiltonian-truncation approaches have also been pursued in light-cone and conformal bases, where infinite-volume dynamics can be accessed efficiently within certain classes of models, see Refs.~\cite{Anand:2020gnn,Fitzpatrick:2022dwq}.
 Across these various implementations, a common practical challenge is the rapid growth of the truncated basis with the energy cut-off \(E_{\rm max}\).
 This growth leads to an exponential increase in computational cost and complicates simple expectations for the scaling of truncation errors, thereby motivating the development of renormalized and improved variants of HT, in which the effects of high-energy states are systematically integrated out rather than simply discarded~\cite{Giokas:2011ix,Hogervorst2015,Rychkov2015,Rychkov2016,Elias_Mir_2016_RHT,Elias_Mir_2017_NLO,Elias_Mir_2017_HP}.